+Note that these options are not available under current law, so legislation would be required if these changes were to be implemented.
 Before any changes to the SBMA are adopted, we recommend the following be considered:

 - Future variability As noted, the future health of the SBMA is dependent on a number of assumptions, with inflation, mortality, and future investment return likely having the greatest impact.
 The balance between the security of the current 85% purchasing power level and the value of providing additional benefits should be considered.
-Increasing the purchasing power benefits now increases the likelihood there will need to be a reduction below the current 85% level in the future. - Effective Date These cost estimates are based on a July 1, 2023 effective date.
-If the effective date is either before or after this date, there will be some difference in the estimated cost.
-If the effective date were earlier than July 1, 2023, the estimated cost would be higher due to an increase in the number of expected future payments. - Current DB Program Members, employers, and the state have experienced significant increases in their contribution rates to the DB Program over the last several years.
+Increasing the purchasing power benefits now increases the likelihood there will need to be a reduction below the current 85% level in the future. - Effective Date These cost estimates are based on a July 1, 2024 effective date.
+If the effective date is either before or after this date, there will be some difference in the estimated cost. - Current DB Program Members, employers, and the state have experienced significant increases in their contribution rates to the DB Program over the last decade.
 Therefore, it may not seem appropriate to consider an increase in the SBMA benefits.
-However, based on discussions with CalSTRS staff, it is our understanding that it is well defined that the funding of the SBMA is independent of the funding of the DB Program.
-CalSTRS staff also indicated that current DB Program members are effectively vested in the SBMA funding, and therefore, future SBMA contributions for current members could not be used for other purposes unless the DB Program assets were depleted, in which cases SBMA assets could be used to pay DB Program benefits.
+However, based on discussions with CaISTRS staff, it is our understanding that it is well defined that the funding of the SBMA is independent of the funding of the DB Program.
+CaISTRS staff also indicated that current DB Program members are effectively vested in the SBMA funding, and therefore, future SBMA contributions for current members could not be used for other purposes unless the DB Program assets were depleted, in which cases SBMA assets could be used to pay DB Program benefits.
 We recommend legal counsel confirm the uses of SBMA assets before any changes to the SBMA are considered.